getreu/tp-note/docs/source/tpnote--manpage.md

     set, it overwrites the locale setting stored in '`{{ lang }}`'.
     '`man locale`' describes the data format of '`LANG`', a typical value is '`en_GB.UTF-8`'.

+TPNOTE\_CONFIG

+>   When set, the environment variable replaces the default path where Tp-Note
+    loads or stores its configuration file.
+It has the same effect as the command line option '`--config`'.
+If both are present, that latter takes precedence.

 TPNOTE\_LANG